QuantAMMProtocol/quantammsim/docs/source/tutorials/custom_pools.rst

 While it might be natural to consider passing in a price array that corresponds exactly the time period covered by the simulation, it can actually be neater for some use cases to pass in a price array that is longer than the simulation period, and then slice the price array to the relevant period within these functions.

-This is particularly useful for pools that have dynamic properties that change over time, such as time-varying fees or dynamic weights, as these features very often will depend on earlier prices than those of the just the simulation period.
+This is particularly useful for pools that have dynamic properties that change over time, such as time-varying fees or dynamic weights, as these features very often will depend on earlier prices than those of just the simulation period.

 So in the ``calculate_reserves_zero_fees`` function, we see that we pass in a ``start_index`` parameter, which is used to slice the price array to the relevant period.
 The length of the price array is given by ``bout_length``, which is a parameter of the ``run_fingerprint`` dictionary.

 For a base Balancer pool with constant weights, however, we have no dynamic properties (the weights are constant, the fees are fixed at zero here).
-This means that we could happily pass in a price array that is the length of the entire simulation, and then slice it to the relevant period within the ``calculate_reserves_zero_fees`` function.
+This means that we could happily pass in a price array that is just the length of the simulation period.
-But this is the structure required by the :class:`quantammsim.pools.AbstractPool` interface, and is the structure that enables time varying properties.
+But the dynamic slicing of the completed price array is the structure required by the :class:`quantammsim.pools.AbstractPool` interface, and is the structure that enables time varying properties.

 **Arbitrage control**